 Medical Editor: John P. Cunha, DO, FACOEP

-Jetrea (ocriplasmin) in an injection used to treat the eye condition symptomatic vitreomacular adhesion (SVA).
-Jetrea is an antiplasmin inhibitor, used to dissolve a protein found in the eye.
-Side effects include eye floaters, eye pain, blurred vision, and visual impairment.
-After receiving the injection, patients may experience inflammation or infections of the eye, as well as hemorrhage and increased pressure within the eye.
+Jetrea (ocriplasmin) is an antiplasmin inhibitor injection that works to dissolve a protein found in the eye, used to treat the eye condition symptomatic vitreomacular adhesion (SVA).
+Side effects of Jetrea include eye floaters, eye pain, blurred vision, bleeding within the outside lining of the eye (conjunctival hemorrhage), flashes of light (photopsia), and visual impairment.
+After receiving the Jetrea injection, patients may experience inflammation or infections of the eye, as well as hemorrhage and increased pressure within the eye.